drwetter/testssl.sh/Readme.md

 For a start see the [wiki](https://github.com/drwetter/testssl.sh/wiki/Man-Page).
 Help is needed here.
-Will Hunt provides a good [description](https://www.4armed.com/blog/doing-your-own-ssl-tls-testing/) for Version 2.8, including useful background info.
+Will Hunt provides a good [description](https://www.4armed.com/blog/doing-your-own-ssl-tls-testing/) for version 2.8, including useful background info.

 #### Bug reports